andrade/cjson-sgx/README.md

 #### C Standard

-cJSON is written in ANSI C (or C89, C90).
+cJSON is written in C99.
 If your compiler or C library doesn't follow this standard, correct behavior is not guaranteed.

-NOTE: ANSI C is not C++ therefore it shouldn't be compiled with a C++ compiler.
+NOTE: C is not C++ therefore it shouldn't be compiled with a C++ compiler.
 You can compile it with a C compiler and link it with your C++ code however.
 Although compiling with a C++ compiler might work, correct behavior is not guaranteed.

 #### Floating Point Numbers